whitejv/MWPLog/notes/mwp_data_service_plan.md

 2.  **Blynk Platform:** (External Cloud Service) Handles communication between the Blynk GUI App and the device-side interface application.
 3.  **MQTT Broker:** (External, likely local) A standard MQTT broker (e.g., Mosquitto) running locally or accessible on the network.
 It facilitates communication between the Go service and the C Blynk interface application.
 4.  **Blynk Interface Application (`BlynkLog`):** (Existing C App) This application connects *both* to the Blynk Platform (using Blynk protocols/MQTT) and the local MQTT Broker.
-    *   It receives user input/commands (like time window selection) *from* the Blynk Platform.
+    *   It receives user input/commands (like time window selection via a datastream, e.g., `downlink/ds/TimeWindow`) *from* the Blynk Platform.
-    *   It translates these commands into standardized MQTT request messages.
+    *   It translates these commands into standardized MQTT request messages (e.g., `{"range": "12h"}`).
-    *   It publishes these request messages to the Go service's request topic on the local MQTT Broker.
+    *   It publishes these request messages to the `mwp_data_service`'s request topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_request`).
-    *   It subscribes to the Go service's response topic on the local MQTT Broker.
+    *   It subscribes to the `mwp_data_service`'s response topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_results`).
-    *   It receives the JSON results from the Go service.
+    *   It receives the full JSON watertable results from the `mwp_data_service`.
-    *   It parses the JSON and updates the appropriate Blynk widgets via the Blynk Platform.
+    *   **(Future Work)** It will parse this JSON and update up to 155 specific Blynk datastreams via the Blynk Platform, corresponding to 31 predefined Controller/Zone rows of data.
 5.  **MWP Data Aggregation Service (This Go App):** The core component detailed in this plan.
 It connects *only* to the local MQTT Broker and InfluxDB.
-    *   Subscribes to the request topic on the local MQTT Broker.
+    *   Subscribes to the request topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_request`) to receive time window selection.
     *   Processes requests received from the `BlynkLog` app.
-    *   Aggregates data from InfluxDB.
+    *   Aggregates data from InfluxDB based on the received time window.
-    *   Maintains the static internal state.
+    *   Maintains the static internal state (`WaterDataTable`).
-    *   Publishes results (JSON) to the response topic on the local MQTT Broker.
+    *   Publishes results (full `WaterDataTable` as JSON) to the response topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_results`).
+    *   Generates `output/watertable_latest_report.txt`, now including the active time window at the top.
 6.  **InfluxDB:** (External) The time-series database storing the raw sensor data from the MWP system.

 **Communication Flow:**